Basil, Holy (Tulsi), Wildcrafted

 Growing Practices : Plants indigenous to the region are harvested from the wild, where they grow away from chemical fertilizers and pesticides.

 Uses / Benefits : Useful for digestive disorders such as nausea, vomiting, hiccoughs and upset stomach.
 Helps relieve migraines, dizziness and muscle tension.
-See Meniere's Disease in our Topics section.
 Stimulates menstruation.
-Beneficial in the treatment of throat/lung infections and sinus congestion.
+Beneficial in the treatment of throat infections, sore throat and sinus congestion.
 Helps relieve pain and itching of insect bites.
 Provides symptomatic relief of itchy skin and scalp.